 Sam Patel, content and digital marketing manager for Web Security Solutions

 Incorporating trust badges within your website is an effective method for promoting credibility.
 Trust seals may express guaranteed consumer satisfaction, money back guarantees, and payment security.
 Implementing reputable online payment systems, such as Amazon Pay, Apple Pay, Google Pay, and PayPal will also increase the trustworthiness of your website.

 Bill Joseph, founder & CEO, Frontier Blades, an online retailer

 Additional resource: What Is a Trust Badge?

 Little trust signals have to be sprinkled throughout the site.
 I'm not just talking about having a secure site, either.
 If it's an e-commerce site, people like to see things that shout "this is a legitimate business."
-That list includes things like a Better Business Bureau logo or link.
+That list includes things like a Better Business Bureau seal or link.

 Jack Shepler, founder of Ayokay, a digital agency

 Additional resource: The Enduring Relevance of the Better Business Bureau Seal